-The Nominating Committee is charged with ensuring that nominees for officers and the GSA Board reflect the diversity of the organization.
-The membership of the GSA Board shall normally be divided among a) literature and the humanities, and b) history and the social sciences.
+The Nominating Committee is charged with ensuring that nominees for officers and the Board reflect the diversity of the organization.
+The membership of the Board shall normally be divided among a) literature and cultural studies, and b) history and the social sciences.
 At least one member shall be in an area of contemporary politics, economics, or society and at least one member shall represent Austrian/Habsburg or German-speaking Swiss studies.
 One member of the nominating committee should be a former member of the Executive Council.
 The Nominating Committee is composed of 3-6 members.

-Program Committee: The members of the Program Committee shall serve for one-year terms.
+Program Committee: The members of the Program Committee shall serve for one-year terms, but may be reappointed.

 Interdisciplinary Networks Committee: The Interdisciplinary Networks Committee is primarily responsible for organizing and overseeing the GSA’s thematic Networks, which are intended to encourage interdisciplinary collaboration.
 Chairs or co-chairs serve three-year terms and may be reappointed.
 The President creates new networks and appoints network coordinators, who serve three-year terms and may be reappointed, in close consultation with the Executive Director and the chair or co-chairs of the Interdisciplinary Networks Committee.
 In creating networks and appointing network coordinators, the President, Executive Director, and chair or co-chairs of the Interdisciplinary Networks Committee shall be guided by the goal of establishing and maintaining dialog and collaboration among scholars across temporal epochs, disciplinary boundaries, and methodological approaches.
 All networks shall be evaluated every three years to determine whether they should be continued or discontinued.